SouthGreenPlatform/VcfHunter/tutorial_VariantCalling.md

-Go to the VcfHunter folder (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 2.7 and 3 versions).
+Go to the VcfHunter folder (Scripts can be run from any folder but the command lines in this tutorial assume you are in this folder and that you have python 3 version).

 ### Available data: